Charlotte Grayson: Season four

 In discussions with him, Charlotte becomes uncomfortable with the fact Victoria is framing Charlotte to the emotionally fragile David as always having loved and believed in him, and was behind David's exoneration by having purposefully enticed Conrad into confessing for the entire world to hear.
 Charlotte is told David will find out about his other daughter Amanda's survival, but only when Victoria has set the narrative that "she viciously dedicated herself to our destruction and our suffering".
 Emily later tracks Charlotte's phone to their hideout, but is driven away by a shotgun-wielding Victoria, with Charlotte watching.

 Charlotte continues to try and emotionally torment Emily much to Jack's dismay, but ends up being used as bait to lure David into a trap.
 Charlotte kills the guy during the struggle and calls Emily for help.
 Charlotte is shocked when Emily tells her that Victoria killed Aiden.
 Charlotte decides she needs to go to rehab, and tells Daniel that Emily is Amanda before she leaves.

 Louise Ellis later visits Charlotte at rehab when she believes Victoria to have died.
 Charlotte tells her that she wants nothing to do with her mother's funeral, but that Louise is welcome to plan it.
 Louise begs her to attend, and Charlotte responds that she is healthier and happier than she has ever been.
 Charlotte promises to let Louise into Victoria's penthouse hotel room if the latter stops calling her.

 In the series finale, Charlotte is seen with Emily at David's grave after he passes away.
 The two leave flowers.
 Charlotte is last seen at Jack and Emily's wedding.
 She is Emily's maid of honor, finally having accepted her sister and forgiven Emily for all of the lies.
 She is shown to be grateful for Jack's mention of Declan in his speech, and continues to enjoy the reception.
-In a nightmare that Emily has, Charlotte has Victoria's heart be a replacement for Emily's, after being shot.
+In a nightmare that Emily has, Charlotte has Victoria's heart be a replacement transplant for Emily's, after being shot.
 She appears to take pleasure in it, making sure that Emily never discovers what she did.
 Whether or not the nightmare was real remains unknown.